-How To Talk To Children About the Coronavirus and Other Big Life Events
+3 Ways To Talk To Children About COVID-19 and Big Life Events

 March 16, 2020

-How can we talk with children about the Coronavirus (COVID-19) when don’t have all the answers?
-ChildSavers School-Based Supervisor, Bob Nickles, LCSW, walks us through 3 talking points to cover with our kids when discussing COVID-19.
+How can we talk with children about COVID-19 when don’t have all the answers?
+ChildSavers School-Based Supervisor, Bob Nickles, LCSW, RPT, walks us through 3 talking points to cover with our kids.

-Share what you know about the Coronavirus & what you’re going to take care of
+Share what you know about COVID-19 & what you’re going to take care of

 Children need to understand that adults and their caregiving duties will remain consistent during big life events.
 Emphasize the care and support that you will continue to give as a parent, teacher, or child care provider.